 A franchise restaurant is a restaurant brand that you as the owner would have bought the right to use for a royalty fee.
 The company that permits to use their brand name is called the ‘Franchisor’ while you who has bought the rights to use the brand name in a particular location are known as ‘Franchisee.’
 The restaurant is known as a ‘Franchise.’
 This format though not new has recently gained a lot of traction.
 The franchise industry in India is growing at a rate of 30-35% per annum, and the sales turnover of the sector was recently valued at over US$7 billion.

 In Franchise restaurants, you are running someone else’s Brand.
 Everything is pre-decided, and you have to stick to the Brand rules.
 A Franchise Outlet is highly controlled, and most of the decisions are already made.
 You get a lot of help from the Franchisor when it comes to employee training, supplies, etc. However, make no mistakes.
 Running Franchise restaurants also require a lot of efforts and management skills.
 There is a lot of demand from the main Brand to deliver consistent results.
 Regular audits are conducted to ensure that all the standards are met by the Outlet to keep up with the Brand image.

 - Franchise restaurants are easier to run for new and inexperienced restaurateurs as well.

 - Fewer risks are involved as the concept has already been tried and tested.

-- The Franchisor usually provides help to the Franchise in terms of staff training, supplies, equipment, marketing, etc.
+- The Franchisor usually provides help to the Franchisee in terms of staff training, supplies, equipment, marketing, etc.